aytugonan/aytugonan.github.io/_pages/publications.md

 - Onan, A., Nasution, A.H., & Eğin, F. (2026).
 Curriculum Guided Contrastive Learning for Low Resource Cross Lingual Named Entity Recognition in Turkic and Austronesian Languages, Discover Computing.
 - Ursavaş, Ö.F., Onan, A., & Durak, H.Y.
 (2026).
 Benchmarking human and AI-generated writings in higher education: A multilayered study on creativity, coherence, and student perception across linguistic, semantic, and evaluative features.
 IEEE Access.
 - Ursavaş, Ö.F., Onan, A., Durak, H.Y., & Akçayır, İ. (2026).
 Prompt-Driven Variations in Human, LLM, and AI-human Collaborative Writing in Computer Science Courses: A Multilayer Analysis of Linguistic Diversity, Semantic Coherence, and Discourse Quality, Interactive Learning Environments.
+- Toprak, A. G., & Onan, A. (2026).
+Knowledge Distillation for Biomedical Text Classification: A Systematic Comparative Analysis of Multiple Teacher–Student Architectures.
+CMC- Computers, Materials & Continua.
 - Bakbak, H. E., Onan, A., Bilisik, E., & Bilisik, K. (2026).
 Predicting interfacial pull-out performance of nano-B4C/aramid material with stage-wise physics-guided machine learning.
 Polymers.
 - Nasution, A.H., Ergün, A.E., Onan, A., & Monika, W. (2026).
 Response-Only Adversarial Detection of LLM Outputs: A Comparative Study of Lexical, Contrastive, and Contextual Representations.
 IEEE Access.
 - Nasution, A.H., Ergün, A.E., Onan, A., & Monika, W. (2026).
 Survey on Adversarial Prompt Generation and Robustness Analysis in Large Language Models.
 IEEE Access.